qnritumoni/Crypto-Sentiment-Pulse-Bitcoin-Fear-Greed-Analysis/README.md

 The expected outcomes of this project include:

-Clear understanding of how sentiment values correlate with Bitcoin price movement
+-- Clear understanding of how sentiment values correlate with Bitcoin price movement

-Identification of market behavior during Extreme Fear vs. Extreme Greed periods
+-- Identification of market behavior during Extreme Fear vs. Extreme Greed periods

-Ability to visually track sentiment cycles and how they align with large price swings
+-- Ability to visually track sentiment cycles and how they align with large price swings

-Establishment of a complete cloud-based data architecture suitable for scaling
+-- Establishment of a complete cloud-based data architecture suitable for scaling

-Foundational analytics for future dashboards that compare sentiment across countries or exchanges
-## Recomendation
+## Insights

+-- Price vs. Sentiment: BTC closing prices are generally lower during periods of “Extreme Fear” and higher during “Greed” phases.
+-- Frequency of Sentiment: Extreme Fear occurs less often than Fear or Greed, but its impact on BTC price movement is significant.
+-- Volume Patterns: BTC trading volume spikes during both Extreme Fear and Extreme Greed, indicating heightened market activity during emotional extremes.
+-- Short-term Trends: Following Extreme Fear days, BTC often shows a short-term rebound in price within 3–5 days.
+--Long-term Trends: Sustained Greed phases often precede a market correction, suggesting that high positive sentiment can signal overbought conditions.

-## Limitation What Would Be the “Ah-Ha” Things?
+##  The “Ah-Ha” Things

-The project’s major discoveries or “ah-ha moments” include:
+-- The project’s major discoveries or “ah-ha moments” include:

-Strong alignment between sentiment and price
+-- Strong alignment between sentiment and price

-Extreme Fear often corresponds with price dips

-Greed phases tend to precede price surges

-Volume spikes appear during high fear or high greed periods, showing increased market activity

-Sentiment shifts often occur before major price changes, making sentiment a potential leading indicator
+-- Extreme Fear is often a buying signal because BTC prices tend to rebound shortly after.

+-- Monitoring the Fear & Greed Index can help anticipate short-term price movements better than relying on price alone.

+-- Trading volumes spike during emotional extremes, showing that market participants act more impulsively when fear or greed dominates.

+-- Sustained Greed periods can warn of overbought conditions, suggesting the need for caution or profit-taking strategies.

-The full Azure pipeline illustrates how enterprise systems manage, process, and analyze large datasets efficiently
+-- The full Azure pipeline illustrates how enterprise systems manage, process, and analyze large datasets efficiently

 These insights reveal that sentiment is more than just a numerical scale—it reflects emotional phases that heavily influence market behavior.

-## Findings / Analysis

-After cleaning and loading the data into the Azure environment, a detailed examination of the sentiment trends and Bitcoin pricing was performed.
-The analysis showed several notable patterns:

-1. Extreme Fear Periods

-Dates with sentiment values below 20 (e.g., 2/2/2018, 2/7/2018) often align with sharp declines in Bitcoin prices.

-Trading volume increases during fear, suggesting panic selling or uncertainty.

-2. Greed & Extreme Greed Periods

-Values above 60–70 (e.g., 2/15/2018 onwards) correspond to price recovery and upward movement.

-Investors appear more active during greed phases, often chasing rising prices.

-3. Neutral Sentiment

-Neutral periods show market stabilization, with fewer large swings.

-4. Time-Series Trends

-The sentiment index acts as a market psychology barometer, giving early hints at trend reversals.

-Visual inspection of charts suggests sentiment changes precede price movements by a few days.

-5. Data Engineering Validation

-Lake → Warehouse → Mart pipeline ensures clean, reliable, and structured data, enabling smooth analytical queries.

 ## Conclusion